 DH: We launched Zeotap in 2014 as a platform aimed at mobile usage and helping Telcos use their data assets in a privacy-sensitive way.
 Not long after, we recognised that there was a bigger data challenge at hand: brands need to be able to create multi-channel personalised customer experiences, but doing so requires a means to build customer profiles out of multiple sources of data, enrich them, and then segment and execute on them.

-This steered Zeotap into the Customer Data Platform space, and in 2020 we announced the launch of our Customer Intelligence Platform (CIP), the next-generation CDP.
+This steered Zeotap into the Customer Data Platform space, and in 2020 we announced the launch of next-generation CDP.
 Our CIP enables marketers to unify, enhance and activate their customer data in a world that prioritises data privacy and compliance.

 In the summer of 2020 we introduced ID+, our global universal identity initiative designed to deliver addressability in the cookieless future.
 ID+ is built on the back of one of the largest deterministic identity graphs, with more than 60 leading European publishers onboard who are already safeguarding the future of identity and addressability.

 3. You have come up with ID+, your universal ID solution for the post 3rd party cookie world.
 What are the main features of ID+ that make it different from others like Liveramp, UUID2.0/OpenPass or ID5?

 DH: When selecting a Universal ID, the key elements to look for boil down to: